 The current feature set continues to expand; it now includes transactions, scheduled payments, and MassPay.
 All of these tools are powered by our open API.

 Private APIs work on the same principles as public; however, they are provided as part of specific partnerships and often expose more sensitive—or business critical—information.
-These APIs are designed to allow developers within the organization as well as close partners to leverage existing systems in a uniform way.
+These APIs are designed to allow developers within the organization as well as close customers to leverage existing systems in a uniform way.

 Another example is our recent partnership with BBVA Compass.
 It is a collaborative endeavor—BBVA Compass uses our FiSync API to access real-time transactions, while we utilize BBVA’s (also private) API to access applications much closer to their banking core.